KendallDoesCoding/mogul-christmas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "⭐ Submit a feature request"
-about: 'Please drop in your feature request here, we will consider adding it to this project, and will let you know our decision'
+about: Please drop in your feature request here, we will consider adding it to this project, and will let you know our decision
-title: '[FEATURE REQUEST] -'
+title: "[FEATURE REQUEST] -"
-labels: 'enhancement'
+labels: enhancement
-assignees: 'KendallDoesCoding'
+assignees: KendallDoesCoding

 ---